petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 Cancel the clipping editor dialog.
 Save a screenshot to the pictures folder via the screenshot button and verify its creation.
 Do the same in 2x, 3x and 4x modes and ensure the screenshots are saved correctly; use the clipping editor accordingly.
 Close the emulation window, reopen it and take screenshots again.

+### RDB hardfiles and read-only hardfile configuration

+Apply the Amiga 3000 model preset to a new configuration.

+Enable all floppy drives, configure all floppy drives to read-only and enable the "fast disk-DMA" configuration option.
+Insert the following floppies into DF0: through DF3:

+- amiga-os-310-install.adf (DF0:)
+- amiga-os-310-locale.adf (DF1:)
+- amiga-os-310-workbench.adf (DF2:)
+- amiga-os-310-extras.adf (DF3:)

+Create 3 new hardfiles:

+- test1.hdf (300 MB, leave writable)
+- test2.hdf (200 MB, edit hardfile to set read-only flag)
+- test3.hdf (100 MB, leave writable)

+Set the write-protection flag in the Windows file properties of test3.hdf.

+Disable the "disable Autoconfig-devices" configuration option.

+Start the emulation session.
+Attempt to quick format drives DH0: through DH2: as FHF0 to FHF2; compare the capacities shown on screen with the expected disk capacities.
+DH0: should be writable, the others should fail to format with an error message about the disk being write-protected.

+Hold the right mouse button and from the Workbench menu, select "Execute Command...".
+Execute the command "DF0:HDTools/HDToolBox fhfile.device"; HD Toolbox should launch and show 3 SCSI drives/LUNs.
+Select the disk with LUN 0 and click "Change Drive Type".
+With the drive type being SCSI, click "Define New...".
+Click "Read Configuration" and "Continue".
+Verify the drive capacity and confirm by clicking "OK" twice.
+Click "Save Changes to Drive".
+Click "Exit".

+Press F11, and in the emulator window that appears click "hard reset" and "start emulation".
+The emulation session should restart and two unformatted partitions should appear (FDH0: and FDH1:).
+Format partition FDH0: by holding the right mouse button and selecting the menu Icons==>Format Disk...; enter "Workbench" as disk name and quick-format the disk using default parameters.

+Start the Workbench 3.1 installation by opening the Install3.1 floppy, browsing into the "Install" directory and opening the installer in the language of your choice.
+Follow the on-screen steps to finish the Workbench installation.
+When prompted, swap the floppy disks as they are requested (F11, click ... besides one of the floppies to exchange it with another one and click "start emulation").
+The installation should finish successfully.

+Eject all floppies (F11 and click all four eject buttons, save configuration and click "start emulation"), click "Continue" to reset the emulation session.
+Workbench should boot up from the hardfile.